 We have now run some training events in our own training rooms here in Bridgnorth.
 Last Monday we had a small group of teachers from Shropshire, Staffordshire and the West Midlands.
 We ran our Lesson Study event.
 The feedback was excellent and the facilities were rated highly.
 Bridgnorth is a 15th century market town in the heart of beautiful Shropshire.
 It is a great place to visit.
 We have a steam railway, the first iron bridge only four miles away where you can also visit several Ironbridge Gorge museums.
 There is the history of how Oliver Cromwell blew up our castle in the pursuance of King Charles 1.
 It makes a great venue for small groups of senior leaders who want to spend some time together away from school to develop their strategy or plans for the future or to learn how to lead a coaching school.
 We have some lovely hotels and smaller farmhouse of cottage bed a breakfast facilities and we can guarantee a warm welcome and some local knowledge to ensure your stay here is enjoyable as well as being an opportunity to team build or learn.

 We have designed two innovative courses that support pupil and teacher wellbeing.
 They are fun and practical but still highly relevant in relation to the National Curriculum and the SMSC curriculum.
 Fairytwists is all about immersive story-telling and provides the teacher with six short stories that actively promote resilience, challenge stereotypes and celebrate diversity.
-Find out more.
 Grow Learning Through Gardening is a practical look at using horticulture as part of delivering the National Curriculum.
 Working with plants and flower is known to help with stress and gives anyone who is involved a feeling of wellbeing and satisfaction.
 Colour, shape, touch and scent give depth to understanding.
 There are many imaginative ways to bring alive the subject matter of much of the national curriculum using gardening as a theme.
-Find out more.